 Slight Bitterness Is Completely Normal For Olive Oil

 I want you to know that slight bitterness is a completely normal taste for olive oil, especially for extra virgin olive oil.
-Not only it’s normal, but it’s also a sign that the olive oil is high-quality, cold-pressed, and with many healthy antioxidants in it.
+Not only is it normal, but it’s also a sign that the olive oil is high-quality, cold-pressed, and has many healthy antioxidants in it.
 That’s why olive oil may taste a bit bitter.
 I wrote an easy guide on tasting olive oil, so make sure to check it out.
 You’ll learn all the smells and tastes you should experience when consuming olive oil.

 Mixing olive oil with lemon juice and vinegar when making salads is a great thing.
 You can also try infusing some garlic or rosemary (especially when eating fish), but try avoiding 2nd method, especially 3rd one.